liweisu0/i-will-work-in-spacex/README.md

 about human beings travel through the universe, make great history in the galaxy, and the most important thing is: save the fire and hope.

-After working, I found that only SpaceX is taking this seriously, and it becomes the only company that I want to work for.
+But sadly, after work, I found no one care about these.
+When I found that only SpaceX is taking this seriously, and it becomes the only company that I want to work for.

-## Yes, you are definitely laughing at me
+## It's hard?

 My dad: "You?
 Work in Astronautics?
 Don't kid me."
 My friends: "Just be careful with 007 workload, you will work into hospital there."

-Yup, I know, it's tough.
+Yup, I know, it may be tough.
 Since everyone has one time of life, I want to make it meaningful to me.